pyro2927/GKLCubeViewController/README.md

 ### Change history

+22 July 2013.
+Robert M. Ryan.

+1. Allowed for a variable number of child controllers (two or greater).
+So, if there are four sides, you get the historical "cube" effect.
+If there are three, the effect is one of rotating a triangular prism.
+If there are two, the effect is one of flipping card.
+If there are five, the effect is one of rotating a pentagonal prism.
+Etc.

+2. As you rotate the views, it dims the views as you rotate them, enriching the 3D effect.

+3. Retire custom protocol for notifying child when sides of the cube spin into view with standard `viewWillAppear`/`viewDidAppear` and `viewWillDisappear`/`viewDidDisappear` methods.

 20 July 2013.
 Robert M. Ryan.
 Addressing a number of issues:

 1. There was a serious performance penalty resulting from using a `CATransformLayer` in conjunction with views that already had `transform` properties on their layers.
 When performing gesture, it was very sluggish.